github/site-policy/Policies/github-data-protection-agreement-non-enterprise-customers.md

 “**Service Generated Data**” means data generated or derived by GitHub through the operation of an Online Service.
 Service Generated Data does not include Customer Data, Diagnostic Data, or Professional Services Data.

 “**Standard Contractual Clauses**” means either of the following sets of Standard Contractual Clauses, as applicable in the individual case to the transfer of personal data according to the section of this DPA entitled “Data Transfers and Location” below:
 - the Standard Contractual Clauses (MODULE TWO: Transfer controller to processor), dated 4 June 2021, for the transfer of personal data to third countries pursuant to Regulation (EU) 2016/679 of the European Parliament and of the Council, as described in Article 46 of the GDPR and approved by European Commission Implementing Decision (EU) 2021/91 (“Standard Contractual Clauses (EU/EEA)”).
-The Standard Contractual Clauses (EU/EEA) are set forth in Attachment 1 (:bangbang: missing link?! :bangbang:).
+The Standard Contractual Clauses (EU/EEA) are set forth in <a href="#attachment1">Attachment 1</a>.
 - the Standard Contractual Clauses (Processors), dated 5 February 2010, for the transfer of personal data to processors established in third countries which do not ensure an adequate level of data protection, as described in Article 46 of the GDPR, approved by European Commission Decision 2010/87/EU and recognized by the regulatory or supervisory authorities of the United Kingdom for use in connection with data transfers from the United Kingdom (“Standard Contractual Clauses (UK)”).
-The Standard Contractual Clauses (UK) are set forth in [Attachment 2](https://github.com/enterprise-legal/github-data-protection-agreement.pdf#%5B%7B%22num%22%3A30%2C%22gen%22%3A0%7D%2C%7B%22name%22%3A%22XYZ%22%7D%2C33%2C605%2C0%5D).
+The Standard Contractual Clauses (UK) are set forth in <a href="#attachment2">Attachment 2</a>.

 “**Subprocessor**” means other processors used by GitHub to process Personal Data on behalf of Customer in connection with the Online Services, as described in Article 28 of the GDPR.